 The Audi A5 has been the king of the executive coupe sector for a long time, but it’s beginning to show its age.
 It’s not as good to drive as the BMW 4 Series Gran Coupe, nor as smart inside, and it’s arguably not as stylish either.

 Our choice: A5 Sportback 2.0 TDI (177)

 The A5 has many similarities with the A4 saloon, so while it hasn’t been put through the rigours of a full Euro NCAP test, you can bank on strong safety credentials.
-All A5 Sportback models feature electronic stability control and front and side airbags as standard.
-S line and S5 models also get bi-xenon headlamps, which can be upgraded at extra cost to include a useful cornering function.
-As you'd expect, there’s also a raft of hi-tech safety options, including adaptive cruise control, lane keep assist and blind spot monitoring.
-Audi is also famed for its quality – and that bodes well for owners.
-And in our 2013 Driver Power customer satisfaction survey Audi finished in tenth place, five places ahead of BMW.
+All Sportback models feature an electronic handbrake as standard, and like the BMW there’s also a raft of hi-tech safety options, including adaptive cruise control, lane keep assist and blind spot monitoring.

 As one of the older Audis in the line-up, any reliability issues should have been ironed out by now, and in our Driver Power 2014 survey, Audi finished 12th – two places behind BMW.